nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ### Problem Statement

 Based on  Chapter 4 of the VeChain White paper “The Economic Model”, the project aims to produce one paper to study in details the economics aspects of the double-token (currency), VET and VTHO, Proof-of- Authority based VeChain system.
-In particular, by explicitly introducing a representative agent’s preferences for holding the tokens, and obtaining rewards, the work will provide potentially interesting insights on the VeChain dynamics of the main monetary variables.
+In particular, by explicitly introducing a representative agent’s preferences for holding the tokens, and obtaining rewards, the work will provide potentially interesting insights on the dynamics of the main VeChain monetary variables.
 For this reason, I believe that the outcome of the analysis could offer to the platform users, and governors, a fruitful perspective on how the system may evolve over time from an economic point of view.
 Possibly, this could also be of support for policy decision making concerning the platform.

 ### Contributions

+To my knowledge, the paper would be the first contribution with a rigorous economic analysis of the VeChain system, studying how the main economic variable are determined and how they may evolve with time.

 ### Background

+The reference background is the economic literature on monetary economies, however now applied to the specific features of the double-token PoA based VeChain platform.
+Though refererring to Proof of Stake based platforms, this recently published paper of mine https://www.frontiersin.org/articles/10.3389/fbloc.2021.443966/full provides some indications on the type of economic modelling that I intend to work with.

 ### Approach